AventusDAO/avn-bridge/README.md

 The deployment will automatically publish and verify the contracts.\
 \
-The following manual steps are then required to interact with the AVN contract on Etherscan:
+The following manual steps may then be required to interact with the AVN contract on Etherscan:
 - Visit the Etherscan page for the ERC1967Proxy address from the deployment
 - Under More Options select "Is this a proxy?"
 - Click Verify and Save